Knevari/advanced-lane-lines/README.md

 To calibrate the camera, we first need to take pictures of known shapes to be able to detect and correct

+You can see [OpenCV's official documentation](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html) for more information about camera calibration

 ##### Types of Distortion

 * [Radial Distortion](https://en.wikipedia.org/wiki/Distortion_(optics)#:~:text=Radial%20distortion%20is%20a%20failure,to%20image%20lines%20into%20lines.)